 Advice & Guides

-Part of the onion family, alliums have showy, interesting heads that are made up of tens and tens of tiny, individual star-like flowers.
-They start to open in late spring, once the tulips have finished and provide bright, bold colour and structure all summer.
+Part of the onion family, alliums have interesting, showy heads that are made up of tens and tens of tiny individual star-like flowers.
+They start to open in late spring once the tulips have finished and provide bright, bold colour and structure all summer.
 The blooms vary hugely in size.
-Some are the size of a ping pong ball whilst others can be as large as a football.
+Some are the size of a ping pong ball while others can be as large as a football.

 Popular Types